If you’re going to try Nigerian food for the first time, it might as well be with a table full of strangers in the home of somebody you don’t know.

 Wellington answers with a mischievous smile, adopting a thick Nigerian accent to say, “I cannot tell you all of our secrets.”
 Diners persist, asking about ingredients and the spice mixes he sells.
 For many of them, they had eaten their first Nigerian meal, and they wanted to know more.

 This is the magic of Chow Club – the cuisine and the people sitting next to you may be unfamiliar, but by the end of the meal, you want to know a bit more about both.
 As the groups gather their things and leave for the night, they exchange Facebook friend requests, or call out “see you next month!”

 Wellington remains in the kitchen as the diners are heading out the door, cleaning up with the aid of many helping hands.
 It is night one of a two-night run for the supper club, and he has to execute the same meal tomorrow.
 He will also probably be asked and answer many of the same questions, as a new group of guests eat a Nigerian meal for the first time.
 He seems happy, content, and tired.

 Many guests pass by the kitchen or the hosts with final comments and thanks.
 Funmi ends the meal with a few words.
 “I mean this as a compliment,” she says, prefacing her comment with genuine sincerity.
 “It was a nice, home-cooked meal.
 A nice, home-cooked, Nigerian meal.”

-This simple compliment encapsulates Wellington’s approach toward food and cooking.
+Wellington smiles.
+This simple compliment encapsulates his approach toward food and cooking.
 His food tastes homemade because, simply, he is cooking the way he learned in his home.
 Wellington’s strength as a chef lies in the way that he is able to express the flavors of his home and his community to a house packed with strangers.
 For the lucky dining members of Chow Club one evening this April, we were included as part of his family.